 - tax deductions, which reduce the amount of income on which you pay taxes.

-Our annual guide to federal tax benefits for higher education gives you an overview of all the options that may be available to you.
+These federal tax benefit resources for higher education provide an overview of the options that may be available to you:

 - Federal Student Aid Tax Benefit Resources

 - IRS Publication on tax credits